Piyush20001/DSC-Tasks/README.md

 Use Case(3) I have created Attendance Management System for Workshops Using Pythong with Django framework.JavaScript was Used for scroll Script and Color Change.
-The Website Still has issues and some functions pending.

 Installation Instructions: